-- 13.1 The Communications team within the Chief Executives Office serves the Council as a whole and must operate within the limits of the Local Government Act 1986, which prohibits the Council from publishing material which appears to be designed to affect public support for a political party.
-The legislation provides that in determining whether or not the publication of any material is prohibited regard shall be had to (inter alia):- - the content and style of the material - the time and other circumstances of publication (particular caution is required during an Election period) - the likely effect on those to whom the material is directed - whether the material refers to a political party or to persons/points of view associated with a political party - 13.2 Council press releases are drafted by officers and will often contain quotations (within the limits of the Local Government Act 1986) from the Leader, the Deputy Leader, Executive Member or Chairman of a Committee whose service is involved as well as from the Mayor or Deputy Mayor about ceremonial events.
-Such press releases are issued on behalf of the Council and it would not therefore be appropriate when repeating quotations from Members to indicate their party political affiliation. - 13.3 The Member's Code of Conduct stipulates that Members must not use Council resources for political purposes unless that use could reasonably be regarded as likely to facilitate, or be conducive to, the discharge of the functions of the Council or of the office to which the Member has been elected or appointed.
+- 13.1 The Communications Team within the Chief Executive's Office serves the Council as a whole and must operate within the limits of the Local Government Act 1986, which prohibits the Council from publishing material which appears to be designed to affect public support for a political party.
+The legislation provides that in determining whether or not the publication of any material is prohibited, regard shall be had to (inter alia):- - the content and style of the material - the time and other circumstances of publication (particular caution is required during an Election period) - the likely effect on those to whom the material is directed - whether the material refers to a political party or to persons and/or points of view associated with a political party - 13.2 Council press releases are drafted by Officers and will often contain quotations (within the limits of the Local Government Act 1986) from the Leader, the Deputy Leader, Executive Member or Chairman of a Committee whose service is involved as well as from the Mayor or Deputy Mayor about ceremonial events.
+Such press releases are issued on behalf of the Council and it would not, therefore, be appropriate when repeating quotations from Members to indicate their party political affiliation. - 13.3 The Member's Code of Conduct stipulates that Members must not use Council resources improperly for political purposes (including party political purposes).
 "Resources" includes the time, skills and assistance of anybody employed by the Council.
-Accordingly, when drafting press releases or any other publication with the assistance of officer advice the provisions of the Code of Conduct should be observed.
-There is, of course, nothing to prevent any Member from communication with the media in a personal or political capacity using their own resources or those of their political party.
+Accordingly, when drafting press releases or any other publication with the assistance of Officer advice, the provisions of the Code of Conduct should be observed.
+There is, of course, nothing to prevent any Member from communication with the Media in a personal or political capacity using their own resources or those of their political party.